KetherineWang/startup/notes.md

           - `</nav>`
       - Injecting the Routed Component
         - The router definitions are then inserted so that the router knows what component to display for a given path.
-        - The router changes the rendered component; it appers in the place of the `Routes` element.
+        - The router changes the rendered component; it appears in the place of the `Routes` element.
         - The `Routes` element replaces the `main` element in the component HTML.
           - `<main>App components go here</main>`